HoTT/HoTT-Agda/README.md

     →-level : (n : ℕ₋₂) → (has-level n B)
            → has-level n (A → B))

+Similar suffices include `conn` for connectivity.

+### Lemmas of types

+Modules of the same name as a type collects useful properties given an element of that type.
+Records have this functionality built-in.

 ### Functions and equivalences

 - A natural function between two types `A` and `B` is often called `A-to-B`